What is the problem?

 During the corona pandemic, fruits and vegetables in Nepal became increasingly scarce, more expensive and of lower quality.
 Border closures and other restrictions did not help.
 Asha and Devendra from the after-school care are not giving up.
 On the contrary: with everything that was available, they started a vegetable garden on the roof terrace.

 The high-altitude vegetable garden was a great success: enough fresh, unsprayed vegetables were grown to provide for the 25 children (and their immediate families).
-And that was badly needed, because these families are very poor and had/have no reserves; they were completely dependent on aid to survive the pandemic, which they did not receive from the government.
+That was badly needed because these families were (and still are) very poor and had/have no reserves; they were completely dependent on aid to survive the pandemic, which they did not receive from the government.

 After two years of intensive use, the vegetable garden is due for an upgrade, so that much more yield is generated and thus more children (and their immediate families) can be helped.
 This saves the recipients a lot of costs and is healthy too.